sgsbucket/animan-doc/docs/faq/what_happens_with_revisions.md

 ---
-title: What happens with revisions
+title: How do revisions work?
 ---
 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-When a member finishes his work on a resource, and advance to the review stage, a reviewer can download the file and check if the work meets requirements.
+When a Member finishes work on a Resource and advances it to the Review stage, a Supervisor can download the file and check if the work meets requirements.

-If adjustifications are required, the reviewer can reject the work and push the stage back to the previous work stage, so the assigned member can make revisions.
+If further adjustments are required, the Supervisor can decline the advancement of the work and push the stage back to the previous work stage, where the assigned Member can make revisions.

 <Screenshot image="/screenshot/resource_stage_approval.png">
   <ScreenshotMark x="18%" y="70%" width="25%" height="12%" textPosition="right" borderRadius="10px">
   </ScreenshotMark>
 </Screenshot>

-## Communicate with member
+## Communicating with a Member

-There are two ways to communicate with the member:
+There are two ways a Supervisor can communicate with a Member:

 ### Write notes

-The reviewer can write revision notes.
+he Supervisor can write revision notes and send them to the Member.

 <Screenshot image="/screenshot/resource_note_section.png">
   <ScreenshotMark x="22%" y="20%" width="40%" height="15%" textPosition="right" borderRadius="10px">